Facebook and Google Docs continue to be used by scammers as a delivery channel for malware and adware.

 Two things amazed me in this attack.

-First, why Facebook and Google security teams haven’t yet stopped the scams of suck kind.
+First, why Facebook and Google security teams haven’t yet stopped the scams of such kind.

-Second, how aggressively advertising companies can attack the target audience.
+Second, how aggressively an advertising company can attack the target audience.